 Over the past several weeks I have purposely and intentionally not addressed contemporary issues greatly because of the magnitude of work as a chaplain intern.
 That work has put me in touch with people across the human spectrum.
 I have enjoyed working with Blacks, Whites, British, Columbian, Chinese and all types of people groups.
 I have found this to be greatly rewarding as I have learned many years ago that people are people are people and to suggest anything different is simply asinine.

-To further this point a bit more it needs to be noted that some have suggested that the actions of the criminals here is the result of a so-called “Black plight.”
+To further this point a bit more it needs to be noted that some have suggested that the actions of the criminals here are the result of a so-called “Black plight.”
 It should also be noted that, well, I am counted as a Black person.
 I was raised in a neighborhood in Baltimore wherein the best chose not to go.
 In the neighborhood were Blacks, Whites and other people groups nearby.
-The thing is we got alone just fine.
+The thing is we got along just fine.
 Yes, my parents were divorced when I was very young and there were definite family problems.
-Moreover there were social problems going on as well.
-Still the problems of the day did not lend to the idea of “Black plight” at least not in my mind.
+Moreover, there were social problems going on as well.
+Still, the problems of the day did not lend to the idea of “Black plight” at least not in my mind.

 And still, I did not let my situation hold me back from who I am and my progress in life.
 Without presenting a biography of myself suffice it to say that I have had a successful life.
 I served in the military, have owned businesses, worked in law enforcement and have accomplished academic success that most will never.
 Pointing these things out is not to toot my own horn (all though I have also played a number of woodwind instruments) rather show that one’s ethnicity has nothing to do with success or failure.
 It has more to do with the decisions and choices made.
 It is certain that there will be positive outcomes as well as negative ones.
 Yet one’s choices tend to lead to individual “plight” rather than that of an entire people group.